 - Related: Your complete guide to the Blue Lagoon geothermal spa

-Finally, it's good to remember this list doesn’t include some of the cultural tourist attractions you’ll find on the Reykjanes peninsula.
+It's good to remember this list doesn’t include some of the cultural tourist attractions you’ll find on the Reykjanes peninsula.
 Things to do in this region are surprisingly plentiful and diverse when you look into it.

 Pair your exploration of the dramatic landscape with a visit to the Icelandic Museum of Rock ‘n’ Roll or Viking World for a full day trip.